boytchev/tsl-textures/docs/marble.md

 * `noise` &ndash; noise of background [0,1]
 * `color` &ndash; color of lines
 * `background` &ndash; color of background
+* `seed` &ndash; number for the random generator, each value generates specific pattern

 ### Online generator